dongyp13/Non-Targeted-Adversarial-Attacks/README.md

 This repository contains the code for the top-1 submission to [NIPS 2017: Non-targeted Adversarial Attacks Competition](https://www.kaggle.com/c/nips-2017-non-targeted-adversarial-attack).

 ## Method
 We propose a momentum iterative method to generate more transferable adversarial examples.
-We summarize our algorithm in [Boosting Adversarial Attacks with Momentum](https://arxiv.org/pdf/1710.06081.pdf).
+We summarize our algorithm in [Boosting Adversarial Attacks with Momentum](https://arxiv.org/pdf/1710.06081.pdf) (CVPR 2018, Spotlight).

 Basically, the update rule of momentum iterative method is: